Accept invitation & Art tips

 By using a red paint he turned the faces of protesters into a field of poppy seeds.
 The plants are usually the only ones that would grown on fields ruined by the countless battles causing a starvation of masses.

-Not all galleries were focused on existential the questions such as an artwork by Fabian Ginsberg at Kienzle Art Foundation.
+Not all galleries were focused on the existential questions like for an example artwork by Fabian Ginsberg at Kienzle Art Foundation.

 Ginsberg´s artwork focused on the criticism of the art scene itself.
 It questioned a position of artist, artwork and concept of art.